Redcliffe Peninsula: Climate

 Redcliffe has a humid subtropical climate under the Köppen climate classification system, with hot, humid summers and dry, mild winters.
 Thunderstorms are regular events from late Spring to early Autumn in the late afternoon to early evening.
 The more severe storms are accompanied by damaging hail stones, torrential rain and destructive winds, however as most storms travel in a north-east direction from past Ipswich then over greater Brisbane, they often lose strength by the time they arrive to Redcliffe.

 Landmarks

 There are a number of landmarks located in Redcliffe, such as the Redcliffe Jetty, Settlement Cove Lagoon, Suttons and Margate Beaches, Scarborough Beach Park with its Cottonwood trees, Redcliffe Museum, Woody Point Jetty, HMQS Gayundah shipwreck, and two bridges that have become iconic to Redcliffe, the Houghton Highway and Ted Smout Memorial Bridge, which links Redcliffe to the Brisbane suburb of Brighton.
 Redcliffe features many buildings by the heritage designer-builder Alex Smith.
 On 14 February 2013 the Bee Gees Way in the Redcliffe CBD was opened and features a statue of the Bee Gees in their youth as residents of Redcliffe.
 The Bee Gees Way was formerly a pathway that was gazetted for weekend markets.

-The Moreton Bay Regional Council operates a public library at 476 Oxley Avenue, Redcliffe.
+The City of Moreton Bay operates a public library at 476 Oxley Avenue, Redcliffe.